milossramek/translation-scripts/weblate/README.md

        < _Zobraziť zmeny v zošite
 	   > _Zobraziť zmeny v hárku
 ```
-The line marked by `<` is the original, markred by `>` is the new version.
+The line marked by `<` is the original, marked by `>` is the new version.

 ## Cancel current changes
 `potrans.py -p ui reset`
-All changes will be cancelled to the download state.
+All changes will be canceled to the download state.

 ## Remove a subproject
 Use system tools, e. g.: